John Hart (rugby union coach)

-John Bernard Hart CNZM (born 1945) is a New Zealand former rugby union personality who coached and managed both the All Blacks and the Auckland rugby union team, and played rugby for Waitemata and Auckland.
+John Bernard Hart CNZM (born 1945) is a former New Zealand rugby union player and coach.
+He coached and managed both the All Blacks and the Auckland rugby union team, and played for the Waitemata club and the Auckland provincial team.

 Early years and playing career

 Hart was born in Auckland to father Joe, who worked for the bicycle importing company W.H.
 Worrall and Company, and mother Joan.
 He was the second of four children; he had an older brother, Graeme, a younger sister Loraine and a younger brother, Ian.

 Hart was educated at Mount Roskill Grammar School, where he was best all-round sportsman, head of his house and deputy prefect in his final year.
 He then enrolled in a Bachelor of Commerce at University of Auckland in hope of becoming an accountant, but his attention was more focused towards leisure than his studies.
 Hart no longer qualified for a bursary after failing more subjects in his second year, forcing him to complete his degree part-time.

 He was later appointed Group Employee Relations Director for Fletcher Challenge, then New Zealand's largest company.